This is a 2 year full time course.

 Will this course suit me?

-BTEC Level 3 Extended Diploma in Animal Management.
+BTEC Level 3 Extended Diploma in Electrical and Electronic Engineering.

 This course carries UCAS points equivalent to 3 A levels.
 Please check the UCAS website for more details.

-5 GCSEs at Grade 4 or above including English Language, Double Science and Maths
+5 GCSEs at Grade 4 or above including Double Science plus English Language and Maths